-Directly connected to this, we find in this book prophetically the condition and experiences of the Jewish believing remnant in the end times.
+Directly connected to this, we find in this book prophetically the condition and experiences of the Jewish believing remnant in the end time.
 The Messiah has a special connection with them.
 The remnant gains its experiences in the way God goes with them toward the goal He has determined.
 As a result, they encounter all kinds of diverse circumstances in which faith is tested and refined.
 This is not only true of the faithful believers of the Old Testament, but also for New Testament believers.
 The result is one grand praise of God by all that has breath, as described in the last psalm (Psa 150:1-6).

 This book stands at the center of the Bible, forming its heart, as it were.
 In this book we hear, so to speak, the beating of the heart of believers who walk with God in this world.
 The words of the psalms have echoed and vibrated in the hearts of countless believers throughout the years.
 They have been of support to believers in the greatest need.
 They express the feelings of their hearts.
 For example, Psalm 23, which is probably the best known psalm, is for many a much-loved chapter in the Bible.

 The closing verse of the second part of the book says: “The prayers of David the son of Jesse are ended” (Psa 72:20).
 We can infer that David’s previous psalms have the character of “prayers”.
-There is also one single mention of “[A Psalm] of Praise, of David” (Psa 145:1), whereby the word “praise” in Hebrew, tehilla, being the singular of the Hebrew title of Psalms, tehillim.
+There is also one single mention of “[A Psalm] of Praise, of David” (Psa 145:1), whereby the word “praise” in Hebrew, tehilla, is the singular of the Hebrew title of Psalms, tehillim.
 These two features, prayer and praise, are the two typical features of the believer who walks with God in this world.
 He prays for help and salvation in and out of hardship, and then he praises God for that help and salvation.